GT-CURA/complete_streets/step2_elements/amenities/README.md

 - **N<sub>i</sub>** = number of POIs around segment *i*
 - **m<sub>j</sub>** = weight assigned to POI *j*

-This formulation balances amenity density with segment length, producing a dimensionless index representing accessibility richness per unit road length.
+This formulation balances amenity density with segment length.

 ### References
 If you use this model, please cite the following paper: